microsoft/AcademicContent/Workshop/README.md

             <h1>Azure Workshop</h1>
             <p><b>June 2016 release.</b> Source: <a href="https://github.com/MSFTImagine/computerscience/tree/master/Workshop">https://github.com/MSFTImagine/computerscience/tree/master/Workshop</a>.</p>
             <p>
             The Azure Workshop is a series of hands-on coding labs to help computer science faculty and student quickly learn how to deploy solutions to the Azure cloud across common scenarios like Mobile Dev, App Dev, Data Science, IoT, Machine Learning using cross-platform technologies.
 Labs can be completed on a Windows device or through VMs on Mac or Linux.
-Format is typically 1-day instructor-led; however groups may opt to customize into 2-hour or 4-hour lenghts too.
+Format is typically 1-day instructor-led; however groups may opt to customize into 2-hour or 4-hour lengths too.
 Your feedback is welcome in improving these labs.
             </p>
             </div>
          </div>
          <div class="panel panel-default">
             <div class="panel-heading">
-               <h3 class="panel-title">Suggested agenda for a one day Azure Camp with Hands On Labs (HOLs)</h3>
+               <h3 class="panel-title">Suggested agenda for a 1-day Azure Workshop with Hands-on-labs</h3>
             </div>
             <div class="panel-body">
                <table class="table table-bordered table-hover">